-- 1. Design and implement Python programs utilizing arithmetic expressions, repetition, file Input and Output. - 2.
-Define and demonstrate the use of the built-in data structures in Python. - 3.
-Employ control structures, functions, and arrays to create Python programs. - 4.
-Understand the concepts of object-oriented programming as used in Python. - 5.
-Define and demonstrate the use of GUI and databases using Python.
+- 1. Illustrate the basic constructs in Python. - 2.
+Demonstrate the use of the built-in data structures in Python. - 3.
+Construct Python programs using modules, files. - 4.
+Illustrate the concepts of object-oriented programming and exception handling. - 5.
+Demonstrate GUI and databases concepts using Python.